Scarzerolab/Leafty-SmartContract/README.md

  - Immutable Data Storage: All reports are permanently stored on the blockchain.
  - Structured Reporting: Utilizes enums and structs to enforce structured reporting on Weather, Soil, Plant Health, and Care Actions.
  - Timestamping: Reports automatically record the submission time using `block.timestamp`
+ - Date Key Generation: Uses the `BokkyPooBahsDateTimeLibrary` to convert timestamps into a date key (`YYYYMMDD` format) for easier querying.

 ## Foundry